mcbebu/Ninja-Turtles/README.md

 * Therefore, our team has implemented the feature in a convenient call-to-action button format, where users can easily update their preferred delivery time for a small fee
 * Integrated into the existing automated chatpot options to maintain a consistent user interface and design

+**Integration of a Natural Language Processing Model**
+* The implementation of a NLP model to perform keyword detection and sentiment analysis in consumers' messages
+* Effective re-directing of consumers to automated options that can address their queries
+* Alleviate the frustration felt by consumers in queue

 Target audience: Cosignees who use ninjachat